AndroidRepo-OSS/Bot/README.md

 # Android Repository Bot

-A Telegram bot designed to automate the creation of posts for the _Android Repository_ channel.
-The bot transforms GitHub and GitLab repository URLs into visually appealing posts.
+A Telegram bot that makes it easy to share Android projects in the Android Repository channel.

+It uses LLMs to automatically generate descriptions and tags, getting project info directly from GitHub or GitLab.
+Share your projects quickly and easily.